Fernando Grostein Andrade: Quebrando o Tabu

-Film and Television
+Film and television

 In 2001, Fernando directed his first short film, named De Morango.
 It introduced actor Guilherme Berenguer, who co-starred with Fernanda Rodrigues and Daniel Dantas.
 The short film also opened the Brasília International Film Festival, the São Paulo International Film Festival and the Palm Springs International Festival of Short Films.

 In 2003, Fernando embarked on a tour with musician Caetano Veloso through São Paulo, New York and Japan.
 The project was called Wandering Heart.
 For 42 days, he documented the artist's discomfort with the success of his first English-language album released internationally, revealing another side of the composer.
 Featuring filmmakers Michelangelo Antonioni and Pedro Almodóvar and songwriter David Byrne, the documentary was released by Paramount in Brazil.
 Written, produced and edited by Fernando, it was screened at the It's All True Festival and in the Rome Film Festival in 2008.
 According to Eric J. Lyman, from The Hollywood Reporter, it was one of the “weekend highlights”.
-Wandering Heart was one of the last filmed records of Michelangelo Antonioni, who passed away in 2007.
+Wandering Heart was one of the last filmed records of Michelangelo Antonioni, who died in 2007.
 The film critic and founder of It's All True Festival, Amir Labaki, considered the documentary “the most revealing portrait of Caetano”.
 Marcelo Janot, critic for O Globo newspaper, described it as “the best film in the recent trend of documentaries on Brazilian musicians”.

 In 2010, Fernando directed a short-length documentary called Jornal do Futuro, which registered the changes in the newspaper Folha de S. Paulo during the launching of their own online platform, Folha.com.

 In 2012, Fernando participated in the initiative Colors for Love, a project led by Italian magazine Colors.
 He directed the short film Cine Rincão, which portrays the story of Paulo Eduardo, a young man from the outskirts of São Paulo, who survived after being shot in the chest and went on to study film at the Instituto Criar, an NGO that teaches filming techniques to low-income teenagers.
 In the end of the movie, Paulo Eduardo constructs Cine Rincão, a theater with free movie screenings for children and youngsters of the community.
 With soundtrack by Caetano Veloso and Lucas Lima, the short was selected for the competition Your Film Festival at the Venice Film Festival in 2012.
 The initiative was a partnership between the festival and Scott Free, Ridley Scott’s production company.